-Cardiac troponin testing was performed at presentation and was repeated 6 or 12 h after the onset of symptoms at the discretion of the attending physician and in accordance with national guidelines.15 In the validation phase, a contemporary cardiac troponin I (cTnI) assay (Abbott Laboratories, Abbott Park, IL, USA) was used to guide clinical decisions.
-The inter-assay coefficient of variation was determined at each site and was less than 10% at 40 ng/L (seven sites) and 50 ng/L (three sites).
+Cardiac troponin testing was performed at presentation and was repeated 6 or 12 hours after the onset of symptoms at the discretion of the attending physician and in accordance with national guidelines.
+In the validation phase, a contemporary cTnI assay (Abbott Laboratories, Abbott Park, IL, USA) was used to guide clinical decisions.
+The inter-assay coefficient of variation was determined at each site and was less than 10% at 40 ng/L (7 sites) and 50 ng/L (3 sites).
 Only cTnI concentrations above these diagnostic thresholds were reported.
-During the implementation phase, a hs-cTnI assay (ARCHITECTsTAT high-sensitive troponin I assay; Abbott Laboratories, Abbott Park, IL, USA) was used to guide clinical decisions.
-This assay has an inter-assay coefficient of variation of less than 10% at 4.7 ng/L, and a 99th centile upper reference limit of 34 ng/L in men and 16 ng/L in women.4
+During the implementation phase, a hs-cTnI assay (ARCHITECTSTAT high-sensitive troponin I assay; Abbott Laboratories, Abbott Park, IL, USA) was used to guide clinical decisions.
+This assay has an inter-assay coefficient of variation of less than 10% at 4.7 ng/L, and a 99th centile upper reference limit of 34 ng/L in men and 16 ng/L in women.

-To support implementation, we provided written educational material and presentations at each site, and updated the electronic patient record to highlight the change in assay and diagnostic thresholds.
-Educational material on the new assay, decision thresholds, and on the classification of myocardial injury and infarction were presented at each Emergency Department handover (twice daily).
-A detailed summary of the trial procedures and intervention is available in Supplementary Appendix A.
+To support implementation, we provided written educational material and presentations at each site and updated the electronic patient record to highlight the change in assay and diagnostic thresholds.
+Educational material on the new assay, decision thresholds, and on the classification of myocardial injury and infarction were presented at each emergency department handover (twice daily).
+A detailed summary of the trial procedures and intervention is available in Appendix A in the online-only Data Supplement.